Consumers International: Membership

 Consumers International has over 250 member organizations in 120 countries.
 These members are independent consumer organizations.

 About two-thirds of member organizations are in economically developing countries, the other third in industrialised countries.

 Consumers International also works with and hosts the Transatlantic Consumer Dialogue (TACD) a forum of US and EU consumer organizations that develops and agrees on consumer policy recommendations to the US government and European Union to promote the consumer interest in EU and US policy making – at its office in London.

 World Consumer Rights Day

 On 15 March 1962 former US President John F. Kennedy with Consumer Bill of Rights said:

 Consumer rights activist Anwar Fazal working for Consumers International at the time, later proposed the observance of a 'World Consumer Rights Day' marking that date, and on 15 March 1983 consumer organizations started observing that date as an occasion to promote basic rights of consumers.

 World Consumer Rights Day is an annual occasion for celebration and solidarity within the international consumer movement.
 Participants observe the day by promoting the basic rights of all consumers, demanding that those rights are respected and protected, and protesting about the market abuses and social injustices which undermine them.

 World Consumer Rights Day is celebrated on 15 March every year.

-The theme for 2018 was Fairer Digital Marketplaces.
-Consumers International is calling for: 1.
-Access to fair and secure internet as half of the world is still offline.
-2. Action against scams and fraud.
-3. Better general consumer protection online.

-The Theme for 2019 was "Trusted Smart Products" which highlighted what the consumers needed from IoT products like smartphones and wearables.

-The theme for 2020 will be "The Sustainable Consumer" to spread awareness about environmental breakdown and global climate changes.